Tuesday, July 26, 2011

 Here you can read the story of Alexander written by Plutarch, one of the four most important ancient writers writing on young basileos* (king) life, Q. Curtius Rufus and L. Flavius Arrianus and Diodorus Siculus

-Alexander was one 'hell of a rider' and a warrior without equals during his lifetime, and he is often portayed on horseback, the most famous is this one:
+Alexander was one 'hell of a rider' and a warrior without equals during his lifetime or ever, and he is often portrayed on horseback, the most famous is this one, from Alexander Mosaic:

 His most famous horse, Bucephalus, (for he had many more) is subject of many legends and stories , including a very nice book for children written by a Polish historian professor Anna Swiderkówna titled ''Koń, który trafił do historii'' (''Horse that landed in history books'').